|

 The main goal I

-had when designing this new antenna was to build a smaller antenna that can match
+had when designing this new antenna was to build a smaller antenna that can

-position.
-I also found out that the optimum horizontal angle was different for
+change in lateral position.
+I also found out that the optimum horizontal

-each antenna.
-There was a 2-5 degree difference in horizontal angle, so I
+angle was different for each antenna.
+There was a 2-5 degree difference in

-"toed in" the antennas about 5 degrees, this change gave me a 5%
+horizontal angle, so I "toed in" the antennas about 5 degrees, this change

-increase in signal.
-I used a Spectrum Analyzer to check the waveform for
+Spectrum Analyzer to check the waveform for each station.
+The waveforms

-each station.
-The waveforms allow you to measure signal strength in decibels and
+allow you to measure signal strength in decibels and to see multipath

-to see multipath interference in the signal.
+interference in the signal.
 See below for results and comments.

 |